-The dignified way to check in
+The best way to check in

 on the people you care about.

-TV-based Communication and Engagement for Dementia Care
+Easy TV-based Communication for Individuals with Early-Stage Dementia

 ONSCREEN helps people with early-stage dementia maintain their independence and quality of life.

 Our TV-based video calling platform makes checking in on loved ones easy, while the life-sized experience helps to reduce feelings of social isolation often faced by people with Dementia.
 When you're worried, simply give them a call from your mobile, and their TV will turn on, and you'll be connected in 30 seconds.
 This gives you peace-of-mind and confidence that they're doing OK.

 Peace of mind